 \subsection{Standard slow roll potential}

 We first discuss the result for a simple harmonic potential for the inflaton

 where $m=0.51\cdot10^{-5}$.
 This value is chosen to roughly match the COBE normalization of the power spectrum of curvature perturbation $\mathcal{P}_{\zeta}\simeq25\cdot 10^{-10}$.
 The initial average value of the inflaton is chosen to be $\bar{\phi}_{\rm in}=14.5$.
 Its velocity is determined solving numerically the background Klein-Gordon equation \eqref{eq:KG} and it is given by $\bar{\phi}^\prime_{\rm in}=-0.8152m$.
-With these values the universe is in the middle of the inflationary phase, and there are $N_e\simeq53$ e-folds left before the end of inflation.
-The system is evolved until $a=10^4$ ($N_e\simeq6.9$) which means that at the end of the simulation we will still be in the inflationary phase.
+With these values the universe is in the middle of the inflationary phase, and there are $N_e\simeq53$ e-folds\footnote{We set as a convention $N_e=0$ at the beginning of the simulation.} left before the end of inflation.
+The system is evolved until $a=10^3$ ($N_e\simeq6.9$) which means that at the end of the simulation we will still be in the inflationary phase.

 In the lattice simulation the inflaton is evolved as a whole, meaning that there is no splitting between background and perturbation quantities.
 However, we still perform the splitting at the output level in order to compare our results with linear perturbation theory.
 In \cref{fig:backgroundvalues} we show the evolution of the background value of the inflaton $\bar{\phi}$ and its velocity $\dot{\bar{\phi}}$ as functions of the number of e-folds $N_e$.
 These quantities are computed from the simulation as averages over the $N^3$ points of the lattice.
 In the same plot, we also show the evolution of $H$ and $\varepsilon$ .
 The initial bump in the field velocity $\dot{\bar{\phi}}$ is a numerical effect due to the initial stabilization on the inflationary trajectory.
 From these plots we clearly see that we are in the middle of the inflationary phase, being $\varepsilon \ll1$ and $\dot{{\bar\phi}}\simeq \text{constant} \ll V(\phi)$.